January 28, 2019 19 min to read

 The boat ride was for 45 min and it was a pleasant ride around the lake – where we saw the Huemul & the Vespignani glaciers.
 The lake is not fully on the tourism map, so there are very few tourists.
 Our boat had a capacity of only 32 people – with 75% full on our ride – and from the signs we saw, it appeared to do only one ride a day.
 The boat ride doesn’t offer any really special vistas and can be skipped if you want to save on costs.
 After our boat ride, we ate our packed lunches on the shore of the lake.
 Then we hopped back on our bus and slept through most of our return journey home.

 Once back in town, we had noticed one of the nearby restaurants ‘Mathilda’ having a ‘sushi night’ on Fridays.
-We jumped at the chance of trying sushi again.
+After the delicious sushi we had in El Calafate, we jumped at the chance of having sushi again.
 Unfortunately, the experience couldn’t have been more disappointing.
 Not only was there no wasabi, the rice used in the maki rolls was partially uncooked!
 We are no sushi connoisseurs, but uncooked rice is just not done.
-Not to mention soft cheese in half the sushis and no wasabi !
 The sushi was served with soy sauce and some kind of pineapple chutney.
-Since Pradosh can eat almost anything, he finished his plate, while Suchi barely finished half and then went back to the hotel and ordered dinner again.
+Since Pradosh can eat almost anything, he finished his plate, while Suchi barely had any and ordered dinner again at the hotel restaurant.

 Laguna de Los Tres